 when top-level cards are not user activities

-Mac: Hit CTRL + COMMAND + SPACE to open emoji panel
+Mac: Hit CTRL + COMMAND + SPACE to open the emoji panel

-Although persona feature works well in every PM-tool, most of them offer only one level or one dimension.
+Although the persona feature works well in every product management tool, most of them offer only one level or one dimension.
 But it’s scarcely enough for more sophisticated persona mapping.
 Do you need a second or maybe also a third dimension to personas?
 I got something for you!
 Tag story cards and filter out user-related tasks using the search&filter panel.

 Sometimes, you don’t need to use sub-persona tags all over the story map.
 If the second dimension differentiates personas only in one (or a few) activities, then use these tags only on the selected part of the story map.

 The next hint is similar to a previously described one.
-Imagine the following case: Your personas do exactly the same steps on the product but the tasks under a step belong to only one persona.
-Your team works in sprints (or releases), and you need to visualize the persona related cards.
+Imagine the following case: Your personas do the same steps on the product but the tasks under a step belong to only one persona.
+Your team works in sprints (or releases), and you need to visualize the persona-related cards.
 If the journey contains a few steps you can solve the problem by duplicating the steps.

 I organize marketing tasks also on a story map 🙂 and the issue is originating from that map.
 All of my personas take the same journey in the marketing funnel, but tasks were very different according to the personas.
 I don’t want to annoy you with one more marketing story map, so I made up the following one.
 It’s a small part of a car’s story map.
 This is, how I handled the problem for the first time:

 If I used only one narrative flow the features would have would be mixed.
 If I put both personas above the blue card, that would be pointless.
 No chance to visualize persona-related cards in the same narrative flow?
 But, there is!